 - Suzuki Recorder: Soprano Volume 1 by Alfred Music

-The books above are both great additions to any homeschool curriculum.
+The books above are great additions to any preschool and kindergarten homeschool curriculum.
 The Bilingual Book is very thick and our kids really enjoy it.
 We have been using it and the Song School Spanish (CD only) for Spanish language exposure also.
-The Suzuki Recorder book is a new addition for us this fall.
-I've heard wonderful things about the Suzuki method and our kids are looking forward to learning the soprano recorder.

 - Ready, Set, Read and Write by Marlene Barron